Brangelina’s or Ballboyslim’s kids?

 Work on your co-parenting relationship

 All relationships take work – especially co-parenting relationships.
 Research shows that the quality of the parent’s relationship post-divorce has a big impact on how well kids cope with separation.
 The better your co-parenting relationship the quicker your kids will bounce back in terms of child development milestones, emotional health and academic achievements.
 Being a co-parent is different to being a parent.
-Many of us went to parenting classes or researched parenting problems or bought the books.
+Many of us went to parenting classes or researched parenting problems or bought books.
 Co-parenting is something you can learn about and aren’t born ‘just knowing’.
-Sure you can muddle through – but in a relationship with so little give in it at the outset why would you?
+Sure you can muddle through – but in a relationship with so little give-in at the outset why would you?
 If you’re looking for a course on co-parenting, see kidscomefirst.co.uk.
 The very best thing you can do is to acknowledge the importance of this relationship and commit to working on it.

 Ballboyslims 3-0 Brangelina